Vonage/vivid-3/libs/components/src/lib/select/README.md

 ## Dimensions

 ### Height (CSS Variable)
-Use `--select-height` to set the height of the list-box containing the select options
+Use `--select-height` to set the height of the listbox containing the select options

 - Default: `fit-content`